loay-ashraf/RxNetworkKit/Docs.docc/Articles/ConnectingToWebSocket.md

 In this section, you will create a ``WebSocket`` and send/receive messages to/from the server.

-- First, call the `WebSocketClient.websocket` method and pass the server url, protocols and close handler as arguments.
+- First, call the `WebSocketClient.webSocket` method and pass the server url, protocols and close handler as arguments.

 - Second, Subscribe to the output `Observable`s and call `WebSocket.connect` method as done below: